 The most valuable source when deciding what MFA program to attend is the list made up by Poets and Writers Magazine.
 It sorts the various programs by size, faculty, and gives you deadlines for admissions.
+Here are our thoughts on the process.

 The good thing is that you don’t have to pay off your student loans until after you graduate, giving you the time to concentrate on your writing and the program while you are attending.
 The bad thing is that when you graduate, you will not necessarily have a high paying job waiting for you to pay off your debt.